 $250.00 if over $250,000

-E. Variance requests - $150.00.
-Current regs state $75 (section 10.2)
+E. Variance requests - $75.00

 SECTION 8

 ADOPTION OF ARIZONA DEPARTMENT OF WATER RESOURCES (ADWR) STANDARDS

 The Director of the Arizona Department of Water Resources has authority outlined in A.R.S. §48-3605(A) to establish base flood elevations.
 The ADWR with the assistance of the Arizona Floodplain Managers Association and Arizona city and county flood control districts have established standard methodologies for determining base flood elevations and other design standards for floodplain and stormwater studies.
 The Cochise County Flood Control District hereby adopts the following standards and any modifications and amendments thereto: